Aidanisgangsta/Chess-AI/README.md

 The last 2 digits are the coordinates of the square you would like the piece to move to.

-Examples: b1c3 (Nc3 in starting position), d2d4 (d4 in starting position), e1g1 (0-0 or short castles assuming it is possible)
+Examples: b1c3 (Nc3 in starting position), d2d4 (d4 in starting position), e1g1 (Short castles assuming it is possible)

 # Limitations
 Default Chess-AI does not use tables but can be much stronger with the user of them.